NEXT GENERATION MATERIALS

 Combined TGA/DSC-System by Mettler-Toledo

-No matter which processing technique (physical vapor deposition or solution processing) thermal stability and phase behavior of organic materials are important parameters to know.
+Irrespective of the processing technique (physical vapor deposition or solution processing), thermal stability and phase behavior of organic materials are important parameters to know.

 These can be measured using TGA/DSC.